jayc3-3/JOS/README.md

 3. Run 'qemu-system-i386 -drive media=cdrom,format=raw,file=JOS.iso' from the command line

 ### Real hardware:
+#### USB:
+1. Download 'JOSusb.zip' from "releases"

+2. Unzip the .zip file into a FAT32 formatted USB

+3. Launch using your systems boot manager

+#### CDROM:
 1. Download latest .iso from "releases"

-2. Flash .iso to media of your choice
+2. Burn .iso to a CDROM

-3. Boot from medium
+3. Launch using your systems boot manager

 ### Dependencies: (for building from source)
 The NASM assembler